 3.8.2 Eclipse Details: Lunar Eclipse

 Let’s explore a little more about lunar and solar eclipses.
 Remember that an eclipse happens when an object passes through another object’s shadow.
-Any shadow consists of two parts: an umbra which is the region of total shadow and the penumbra which is the outer region of partial shadow.
+Any shadow consists of two parts: an umbra, which is the region of total shadow, and the penumbra, which is the outer region of partial shadow.
 If the Moon were to pass through the Earth’s umbra, an observer on the Moon would not be able to see the Sun at all—she would observe a solar eclipse!
 An observer on the Earth looking at the Moon would see a total lunar eclipse.
-The Earth’s shadow is pretty big compared to the Moon so a total lunar eclipse lasts about 1 hour 45 minutes.
+The Earth’s shadow is pretty big compared to the Moon so a total lunar eclipse can last up to about 1 hour 45 minutes.